syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-headers-and-footers.md

 'Open a PowerPoint presentation.
 Dim pptxDoc As IPresentation = Presentation.Open("Header.pptx")
-'Get the note slide from the presenatation.
+'Get the notes slide from the presenatation.
 Dim notesSlide As INotesSlide = pptxDoc.Slides(0).NotesSlide
 'Modify the existing content of the header. notesSlide.HeadersFooters.Header.Text = "Header content is modified"